andreaTP/opa-chicory/Readme.md

 `data(data)` -- Provide an external `data` document for policy evaluation.

-- `data` MUST be a serializable object or `ArrayBuffer`, which assumed to be a well-formed stringified JSON
+- `data` MUST be a `String`, which assumed to be a well-formed stringified JSON

 `evaluate(input)` -- Evaluates the policy using any loaded data and the supplied `input` document.

-- `input` parameter MAY be an `object`, primitive literal or `ArrayBuffer`, which assumed to be a well-formed stringified JSON
+- `input` parameter MUST be a `String` serialized `object`, `array` or primitive literal which assumed to be a well-formed stringified JSON

 Example: